Szapi/cpp-structural-delegates/motivation.md

     ...

     // No access specifiers.
-    // No constructors, member variables, operators, etc. are allowed.
+    // No constructors, member variables, operators, etc. are allowed (for now) };
-};
 ```